CivicActions/ssp-toolkit/docs/ssp.md

 - Not writing down or storing passwords in a readable form in any physical or logical location where they may be discoverable by unauthorized persons.

+##### Ilias

+Ilias users are required to take appropriate measures in the handling of passwords including:
+- Not transmitting user names and passwords together in an unencrypted format
+- Not permitting the sending of passwords in an unencrypted format via email
+- Not listing passwords in tickets
+- Not writing down or storing passwords in a readable form in any physical or logical location where they may be discoverable by unauthorized persons.

 #### j

 ##### Drupal

 This control is not applicable due to the fact that group accounts are not created within the Drupal application per IA Policy.

+##### Ilias

+This control is not applicable due to the fact that group accounts are not created within the Ilias application per IA Policy.

 ### IA-5 (1): Password-Based Authentication